anders94/disruptor/README.md

 **Disruptor** is a distributed realtime computation system for node.js.
 Disruptor makes it easy to process unbounded streams of data across a mesh of many machines.
-It has minimal configuration requirements and no single points of failure.
+It has minimal configuration requirements and no single point of failure.

 Peers are started given the address and port of another peer.
 They quickly find all the other peers in the mesh without additional configuration.
-Worker programs are written in Javascript as independant node.js applications which get spawned by each peer in the cluster.
-As work comes in, (json payloads over http requests) it gets distributed and processed amongst the live workers.
+Worker programs are written in Javascript as independant node.js applications which get spawned by each peer in the cluster and run continuously.
+As work comes in, (json payloads via http requests) it is processed via a random live worker.
-Results come back as responses to the http requests via json payloads.
+Results come back to the requestor as HTTP responses via json payloads.

 There is no master peer, monitoring peer or other single point of failure.
 The design stresses simplicity wherever possible and requires minimal setup.

 **Note:** Some things, such as the automatic packaging and distribution of client applications, are not yet implemented.
-This is a work in progress.
+This is still a work in progress.

 Install
 -----
     npm install -g disruptor

-or
+or for latest code:

     git clone https://github.com/anders94/disruptor.git
     cd disruptor/